wuhanstudio/serprog-rs/README.md

 ## Hardware Requirements

-- STM32F103C8T6 Blue Pill board
+- STM32F103C8T6 Blue Pill board (or other supported boards)
 - SPI flash chip (or device with SPI flash)
 - USB cable (Mini or Micro USB depending on your Blue Pill)